-U.S. Department of Energy Atmospheric Radiation Measurement Climate Research Facility Through the Atmospheric Radiation Measurement (ARM) Climate Research Facility, the U.S. Department of Energy (DOE) funded the development of several highly instrumented fixed, mobile, and aerial sites for studying cloud formation processes and their influence on radiative transfer, and for measuring other parameters that determine the radiative properties of the atmosphere.
-This scientific infrastructure and resultant data archive are available for use by scientists worldwide.
-The ARM Climate Research Facility has enormous potential to contribute to a wide range of interdisciplinary earth sciences in areas such as hydrology, ecology, and weather forecasting, to name only a few.
-ARM Facility Locations and Instruments ARM's permanent research sites represent three different climatic regimes: the Southern Great Plains (SGP), the North Slope of Alaska (NSA), and the Tropical Western Pacific (TWP).
-Respectively, these sites address a range of climatic conditions: (1) variable mid-latitude climate conditions, (2) land and land-sea-ice Arctic climate, and (3) the tropical warm pool in the western Pacific Ocean.
+U.S. Department of Energy Atmospheric Radiation Measurement Climate Research Facility The Atmospheric Radiation Measurement (ARM) Climate Research Facility is a U.S. Department of Energy scientific user facility that provides the climate research community with strategically located in situ and remote sensing observatories for measuring clouds, aerosols, and other parameters that influence Earth's climate system.
+Scientists use these data to improve their understanding of clouds and aerosols, their interactions and coupling with Earth's surface, and how these processes are represented in climate and earth system models.
+This scientific infrastructure, including several highly instrumented fixed, mobile, and aerial sites, and a comprehensive data archive, is available for use by scientists worldwide.
+ARM Facility Locations and Instruments ARM's permanent research sites represent four different climatic regimes: the Southern Great Plains, the North Slope of Alaska, the Tropical Western Pacific, and the Eastern North Atlantic.
+Respectively, these sites address a range of climatic conditions: (1) variable midlatitude climate conditions, (2) land and land-sea-ice Arctic climate, (3) the tropical warm pool in the western Pacific Ocean, and (4) an abundance of marine boundary-layer clouds.
 Using a broad range of instruments, each fixed site continuously collects massive amounts of climate data that are archived and made available to the scientific community.
-In addition, two separate ARM Mobile Facilities (AMF) are available for short-term deployments (about 1 year) at other locations, and the ARM Aerial Facility (AAF) provides airborne measurements required to supplement ground-based measurements.
+In addition, three separate ARM Mobile Facilities are available for short-term deployments (about 1 year) at other locations, and the ARM Aerial Facility provides airborne measurements required to supplement ground-based measurements.
 Collectively, the permanent research sites, mobile facilities, and aerial facility are referred to as the ARM Facility.
 User Information The ARM Facility provides a broad array of instruments to study climate processes and is capable of hosting guest instruments to augment measurement capabilities.
-There are a number of ways that researchers can use ARM's facilities and data: - Access data gathered during normal operations or field campaigns - Propose and conduct a field campaign - Make an in-person or virtual visit to a site.
+Researchers can use ARM's facilities and data in a number of ways: - Access data gathered during normal operations or field campaigns - Propose and conduct a field campaign - Make an in-person or virtual visit to a site.